MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-chunking-phase-content.md

 **Engineering effort**: Low<br/>
 **Processing cost**: Low<br/>
 **Use cases**: Unstructured documents written in prose, or full sentences, and your corpus of documents contains a prohibitive number of different document types to build individual chunking strategies for<br/>
-**Examples**: User-generated content like open-ended feedback from surveys, forum posts, reviews, email messages, a novel or an essay<br/>
+**Examples**: User-generated content like open-ended feedback from surveys, forum posts, reviews, email messages, a novel or an essay

 ### Fixed-size parsing (with overlap)